HNUSystemsLab/HashEvaluation/README.md

-# We will release soon.
+The benchmarking framework for PM hash tables will be released soon.